There are 2 categories of visual impairment:

 You can find out more about visual impairment on NHS Choices.

 If you have a visual impairment, you may find it more difficult to carry out day to day activities or get out and about.
-You can get useful advice, information and support to help with this from Sight Support Derbyshire.
 We have a contract with Sight Support Derbyshire to provide a rehabilitation and mobility service.
-For more information please see the sight impairment fact sheet attached to this page.
+Information days are delivered around the county offering support and information and Sight Support Derbyshire also co-ordinate and run a mobile resource service.
+For more information, please visit their website or tel: 01332 292262.

 If you have problems with hearing as well as sight, known as 'dual sensory loss', then you can access further information and specialist technical sensory assessment from us.

-Video versions of various fact sheets are on our YouTube channel.
+Video versions of various fact sheets and leaflets are on our adult care YouTube playlist.
 As well as featuring British Sign Language and English Subtitles, the videos have voice over so cater for people with a sight impairment.

 Advice during the COVID-19 pandemic

 During the COVID-19 outbreak people who are blind or partially sighted may be struggling.
 To help, the RNIB have put together a range of coronavirus resources to assist.